askap-vast/vast-pipeline/docs/exploringwebsite/sourcepages.md

 ### Details

-A text representation of details of the measurement.
+A text representation of details of the source, including position, number of measurements and whether the source is defined as `new`.

-### User Comments & Tags
+### First Detection Postage Stamp

-Users are able to read and post comments on a measurement using this form, in addition to adding and removing tags, see [Source Tags and Favourites](sourcetagsfavs.md).
+Shown in this panel is a postage stamp of the first detection of the source in the pipeline run.
+Postage stamps of all measurements can be seen in the [main postage stamp section](#js9-viewer-postage-stamps) lower on the page.

 ### Aladin Lite Viewer